POST-SURGERY CARE & RECOVERY

 You’re on the road to recovery!
 While you’re healing from your surgery or stitches, plan on spending 10-20 minutes a day inspecting and caring for your incision.
 The healing and recovery process will be significantly faster if infection is avoided, so it’s worth following your home-care instructions.

-How to Care for Stitches and Staples
+How to Care for Stitches and Staples as They Heal

-Keep It Clean & Dry
+Keep Stitches Clean & Dry

-Don’t Scratch
+Don’t Scratch Itchy Stitches

 Limit Your Movement